 I kissed her on the forehead.

-“Then we’re OK.”
-And I pulled up a chair and told her of my adventures in New York.
+“Then we’re okay.”
+I pulled up a chair and told her of my adventures in New York.
 She told me she always regretted what happened to Beth.
 “It’s the biggest regret of my life, what we did to her.
-I don’t know how we could have been so stupid.”
+I do not know how we could have been so stupid.”

-Aunt Marcie returned about thirty minutes after she’d left.
+Aunt Marcie returned about ten minutes later.
 She was probably surprised that except for the presence of Beth and Mel, nothing much was different from our last Christmas.
 Everyone just enjoying themselves.
 Her absence was not notable.
 It was irrelevant.
-She barely got an acknowledgment when she came back.
-No one even bothered to report what I’d said.
+She barely got an acknowledgment when she came in.
+No one even bothered to report what I said.

 As to Erin, Mel affected her more than I would have thought.
 Here was her gay aunt (by marriage) pregnant.
 It got to her.
 She melted with Mel.
-I’d told Beth about her reaction to my coming out.
-She agreed with my folks.
-Not much anyone can do.
+I told Beth about her reaction to my coming out.
+She agreed with my folks; not much anyone can do.
 After seeing her with Mel, Beth said, “I think the reality of same-sex love may have finally hit her.”

-Erin came to my reclaimed room the night Beth and Mel left a few days later.
+Erin came to my room after Beth and Mel left a few days later.
 I was staying until January 3.
 Knocking lightly she sat on the bed.
 I was at the chair at my computer.
-I rotated to look at her.
+I rotated it.

 “Jeremy.
 I’m a shit.
 All I can say is that I’ll try to stop being a shit.”

-“And all I can say is that I’ll give you a chance.
+“All I can say is that I will give you a chance.
 As I promised.
 You’re my sister.
 I’ll always give you that chance.
-But I need you not to fuck it up, OK?”
+But I need you not to fuck it up.
+Okay?”